Food bank: Asia

-Several Asian places have begun to use food banks; these include Nepal, South Korea, Japan and Taiwan.
+Several Asian places have begun to use food banks; these include Nepal, South Korea, Japan, Taiwan and Singapore.

-India

-Delhi Food Bank is an organization that feeds, empowers and transforms lives in the New Delhi–NCR Region.
-They hold that their shared capabilities can make the basic aspiration of universal access to food a reality.
-They attempt to pursue this vision through high quality and standards for processes leveraged by technology to get the right aid to the right people at the right time.

 Hong Kong

 The first food bank in Hong Kong is Feeding Hong Kong, which was founded in 2009.
-Food Angel is also a food bank in Hong Kong.
-The Foodlink Foundation is also a food bank in Hong Kong.
+Food Angel is also a food bank in Hong Kong as well as the Foodlink Foundation.

 Japan

-According to the Ministry of Agriculture, Forestry and Fisheries in Japan, the number of such organizations stood at 178 in the FY2022 through March, marking a significant increase from the 120 seen two years earlier.
+According to the Ministry of Agriculture, Forestry and Fisheries in Japan, the number of such organizations stood at 178 in the 2022 fiscal year through March, marking a significant increase from the 120 seen two years earlier.
 As of 2022, there is at least one food bank organization in every prefecture in Japan.
-The importance of food banks has become more recognized during the Covid-19 pandemic.
+The importance of food banks has become more recognized during the COVID-19 pandemic.

+Singapore

+Founded in 2012, The Food Bank Singapore is a registered charity and part of the Global Food Banking Network that has an outreach of over 50 countries.
+Food from the Heart and Jamiyah FoodBank are also 2 other food banks in the food-insecure nation of Singapore.

 Africa

 The Egyptian Food Bank was established in Cairo in 2006, and less than ten years later, food banks run on similar principles spread to other Arab countries in North Africa and the Middle East.

 In Sub-Saharan Africa, there are charity-run food banks that operate on a semi-commercial system that differs from both the more common "warehouse" and "frontline" models.
-In some rural LDCs such as Malawi, food is often relatively cheap and plentiful for the first few months after the harvest but then becomes more and more expensive.
+In some rural least developed countries such as Malawi, food is often relatively cheap and plentiful for the first few months after the harvest but then becomes more and more expensive.
 Food banks in those areas can buy large amounts of food shortly after the harvest, and then as food prices start to rise, they sell it back to local people throughout the year at well below market prices.
 Such food banks will sometimes also act as centres to provide smallholders and subsistence farmers with various forms of support.

-Formed in 2009, FoodBank South Africa (FoodBank SA) is South Africa's national food banking network and a member of The Global FoodBanking Network.
-FoodBank SA's vision is "A South Africa without hunger and malnutrition".
+Formed in 2009, Food Bank South Africa (Food Bank SA) is South Africa's national food banking network and a member of the Global Food Banking Network.